-Bellsguard was completed byDomènec Sugrañes i Gras, who created the colorful mosaics that give a pop of color to the mud colored building.
+Bellsguard was completed by Domènec Sugrañes i Gras, who created the colorful mosaics that give a pop of color to the mud colored building.
 But the symbolism, curves, and nature motifs are pure Gaudi.

 At Bellesguard, Gaudi repeated the theme, conjuring a roof with a built in dragon face and angled rocks that double as dragon scales.
 It’s topped with a tower-sword.

 On either side of the entrance door are brightly covered seats, which symbolize the Golden Age of Catalonian rule.
 The interior is a mix of brightness and tranquility.

-Address: Carrer de Bellesguard, 20, 08022 Barcelona
+- Address: Carrer de Bellesguard, 20, 08022 Barcelona

-Hours: 10:00 am to 3:00 pm
+- Hours: 10:00 am to 3:00 pm

 - Entry fee: 9 € audio guide tour or 16 € for 1 hour guided tour

-Metro: Take metro line L7 from the station, Placa de Catalunya, to the sixth stop, Avenida Tibidabo.
+- Metro: Take metro line L7 from the station, Placa de Catalunya, to the sixth stop, Avenida Tibidabo.

 7. Hospital de Sant Pau: Barcelona’s Theater-Like Hospital

+Another cure for over-crowding is to visit a hospital.
 Barcelona isn’t just regal museum-homes built for wealthy families.
 At the Hospital de Sant Pau you’ll find a former hospital outfitted with beautiful Art Nouveau architecture and decoration.